 produce the jets.
 Using Very Long Baseline Interferometry (VLBI

 a technique that combines radio antennas to create an effective

-Earth-sized telescope, I will make high resolution images of Blazars to
+continent-sized telescope, I made high resolution images of Blazar jets

-study jet structure and the source of photons that get inverse-Compton
+to study jet structure and the source of photons that get

-scattered up to gamma-rays by electrons in the jet.
+inverse-Compton scattered up to gamma-rays by electrons in the

 "Gamma-Ray Energies in the Decay of 38Cl," K.S.
 Krane, M.L.